ThePhD/ThePhD.github.io/_posts/2018-11-26-The Late CppCon Report.md

 So you can be sexist, homophobic, transphobic, racist, and whatever else you want towards people in environments that are _supposed to be technical and bereft of such nonsense in nature_, but as long as "The Work is Getting Done" it doesn't matter.
 Eventually -- with a touch of [Holy Ascended +10 Rich Rockstar Developer](https://twitter.com/MrAlanCooper/status/1060553914209071106) sparkles -- you end up here.
 Individualism (Free Speech, full process control, no sharing, no required coordination) of the past -- rewarded by resounding success and piles of cash -- struggles against a team-based ethic (diversity, inclusivity, accessibility, common ground, politeness and good communication) and ideology to make us more efficient as a group so we can push fields forward war with one another.

-# So Are You Gonna Do, Derpstorm?
+# So What Are You Gonna Do, Derpstorm?

-I do not intend to partake in the greater war.
+I'm glad you asked!
+I actually do not intend to partake in the greater war.
 All I know is that I have to do what I usually do in this situation, which is put on my Token Black Person clothing and go speak at as many conferences as I can to prove that someone with my skin color can be technically excellent.
 Because -- for some damn reason -- nobody believes I have dark skin ever when they see my videos or meet me.
 Which results in hilarious reactions:

 ![Lel.](/assets/img/2018-11-26/Asian.png)